OmicsML/scMoFormer/README.md

 # scMoFormer

 This is the official implementation of *Single-Cell Multimodal Prediction via Transformers* [Arxiv](https://arxiv.org/abs/2303.00233).
+To facilitate the reproducibility of our work, please execute the script 'run.sh'.

 # Data Avalability